 - Tracks all their investments in one place with Personal Capital

-- Banks with a military friendly bank or credit union like USAA
+- Banks with a military friendly bank or credit union like USAA, Navy Federal, or similar

-- Understands what a good deal the Roth TSP is and invests every month
+- Understands what a good deal the TSP is and invests every month

 - Knows that spending more than you earn makes no sense

-- Never carries a balance on their credit card, but they do use a cashback credit card to get money back for their purchases
+- Never carries a balance on their credit card, but they do use annual fee waived cards like the Amex Platinum and Chase Sapphire Reserve

-- Doesn’t take out the USAA Career Starter loan unless they are investing it or paying off a higher interest rate loan
+- Doesn’t take out the USAA Career Starter Loan unless they are investing the loan or paying off a higher interest rate loan